 Buying What You Need Is A Two-Edged Sword

-As long as the policy or policies quoted for you meet your state’s required minimum coverages limits, buying the cheapest policy or bundle possible is actually all you need.
+As long as the policy or policies quoted for you meet your state’s required minimum coverage limits, buying the cheapest policy or bundle possible is actually all you need.

-What if though, you just struck and killed a pedestrian, or lost control of your vehicle and totaled a house.
+What if, though, you just struck and killed a pedestrian or lost control of your vehicle and totaled a house?
 Will your policy provide you with the actual amount of money you will need when the jury hands down some obscenely massive award against you?

 Imagine coming home to find;

-Your home on fire.
+Your home is on fire.

 Two (2) feet of toxic sewage water sloshing about your finished basement.